seequality/seequality_powerbi_python_toolkit/readme.md

 # seequality powerbi python toolkit
-This toolkit is made by seequality.net members and is build to help when working with PowerBI.
+This toolkit is made by seequality.net and is build to help developers working with PowerBI.

 ## prerequisites
 1) Python (3.6.4)